Choosing a Paper Topic Research Guide

 This Westlaw page provides a convenient location for searching and browsing a variety of primary and secondary sources specific to family law including cases, statutes, regulations, forms, and proposed legislation and regulations.

-This Lexis Public Health Page provides access to a variety of materials specific to public health including cases, statutes, regulations, forms, dockets, and news.
+This Lexis Family Law Page provides access to a variety of materials specific to family law issues, organized by topic, including adoption, custody, paternity, and surrogacy.